Typhus- Symptoms, Causes, Risk Factors and Prevention

 • Chemoprophylaxis with doxycycline (used as a preventive measure only for those at high risk, such as those involving humanitarian efforts in areas of extreme deprivation and with little or no sanitation)

 Use tick, mite, and insect repellant.
-Perform regular tick tests, and wear protective clothing while you are traveling to an area where typhus outbreaks have occurred.
+Perform regular tick tests, and wear protective clothing while you are traveling to an area where outbreaks have occurred.

 Social media & sharing icons powered by UltimatelySocial